fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  `UseFetchOptions` inherits all properties from `RequestInit`, allowing you to set any `RequestInit` property
+`UseFetchOptions` inherits all properties of `RequestInit`, and any property of `RequestInit` can be set

 ### UseFetchReturn